MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-1. Run the app

-1. Review the output in the terminal window.
+1. Run the app and review the output in the terminal window.

     You should see the following output: